fedorov-iv/symbare/README.md

 even contain none.
 In the world of Java this kind of mini web applications is called portlets.

-Thus form the IFabrikator CMS's point of view there are pages (Page entities in program code and DB) which represent a site's structure and controls placed on these pages (Control entities).
+Thus from the IFabrikator CMS's point of view there are pages (Page entities in program code and DB), which represent a site's structure, and controls placed on these pages (Control entities).
 A web resource functionality is determined by presence of controls of different types attached to pages.